rvlaraujo/rabbitmq_simple_tests/READM.md

 First run the consumer.py script and then runs the producer.py script.

 ### 2 - Fanout (Broadcast)

 In the folder 2_fanout you can find a implementation of broadcast approuch, where one publish send messeges to the Message Broker and then are delivery tho the one (or no one) or more subscribers.

 First, run the one or more subscribers and then runs the publisher.py script

+### 3 - Selective Routing

+In the folder 3_selective_routing, you can find an implementation of a Selective Routing approuch, which is used the Default Exchange to incoming messages to the subscribers, when they create the binding rules in the Exchange.

+First you must run the subscribers (screenprinter.py, filewriter.py and alarmeraise.py) and so then runs the publisher.
+This is important since the messages what are incoming with no has binding rules, all messages are discarded for the Exchange.